Towards a Comprehensive Model of Mediating Frustration in Videogames

 Topical Relations

-Two primary questions posed during the article’s research phase.
+Two primary questions stood at the center of the article’s research phase:

 - How do players react to frustrating situations arising during gameplay?